upgradingdave/camunda-deep-dives/gcp-oauth2-signin/README.md

 }
 ```

-The `Client Secret` must be set as a Connector Secret.
+The `OAuth2 Client Secret` must be set inside a Connector Secret named `secrets.GCP_OAUTH2_CLIENT_SECRET`.

-If neither refresh token or access token are present at the start of the process, then a person must go to Task List and
+If neither refresh token nor access token are present at the start of the process, then a person will need to sign into
-follow the directions on the form to manually sign into google, allow the access, and copy the authorization code.
+Task List and follow the directions on the form to manually sign in with Google, allow access, and copy the authorization code.

 If you already have done that step and saved the refresh token, then you can pass that at process start as well.
 This will
 skip the need to have a user manually sign in.